davidsjoberg/ggsankey/README.md

 And by adding a little pimp and labels with `geom_sankey_label` which places labels in the center of nodes if given the same aestethics.
-`ggsunkey` also comes with custom minimalistic themes that can be used.
+`ggsankey` also comes with custom minimalistic themes that can be used.

 ``` r